nedtaylor/athena/docs/source/activations/tanh.rst

    f(x) = s \tanh(x) = s \frac{e^x - e^{-x}}{e^x + e^{-x}}

 where :math:`s` is a scaling factor (default ``1.0``).
-This activation is zero-centered, which can make optimization easier compared to sigmoid.
+This activation is zero-centered, which can make optimisation easier compared to sigmoid.
 It's commonly used in recurrent neural networks.

 Arguments
 ---------